r-quantities/units/README.md

 ```
 sudo apt-get install libudunits2-dev
 ```
-on CentOS7 with
+on Fedora or RHEL/CentOS with
 ```
-sudo yum install udunits2-devel
+sudo dnf install udunits2-devel
 ```
 or on MacOS with
 ```
 brew install udunits
 ```
 or equivalent in your distribution.
-Alternatively, install it from the sources by downloading `udunits-2.2.20.tar.gz` from [ftp://ftp.unidata.ucar.edu/pub/udunits/](ftp://ftp.unidata.ucar.edu/pub/udunits/), and executing the following commands in the download directory:
+Alternatively, install it from the sources by downloading the latest version from [UDUNITS downloads](https://downloads.unidata.ucar.edu/udunits/), and executing the following commands in the download directory:

 ```
-tar zxf udunits-2.2.20.tar.gz
+tar zxf udunits-<version>.tar.gz
-cd ./udunits-2.2.20/
+cd ./udunits-<version>/
 ./configure
 make
 sudo make install